coderehan/Android-Security-Interview-Preparation/README.md

 No.

-R8 can obfuscate code, but it cannot make a secret embedded inside an APK truly secret.
+R8 protects and obfuscates code, but it cannot make a secret embedded inside an APK truly secret.

-If the application needs the value at runtime, a determined attacker may potentially extract it.
+If the app needs the value at runtime, a determined attacker may potentially extract it.

 💡 Real-life example